-Many hospitals in Mexico have up-to-date equipment.
+Many hospitals in Mexico are state of the art when it comes to equipment and services.
 Their operating rooms look like any other operating room in most western countries.

 Some of the top hospitals in Mexico are often compared to the top hospitals in Europe when it comes to infrastructure and equipment.
 In fact, a lot of doctors in Mexico have done most, if not all of their studies, in the U.S. or Europe.